haacked/haacked.com/_posts/archived/2004-11-23-the-one-note-metaphor-for-the-tablet-pc-may-be-too-good.aspx.markdown

 ---
 layout: post
-title: "The One Note Metaphor for the Tablet PC May Be Too Good"
+title: The One Note Metaphor for the Tablet PC May Be Too Good
 date: 2004-11-23 -0800
 comments: true
 disqus_identifier: 1667
 categories: []
+redirect_from: "/archive/2004/11/22/the-one-note-metaphor-for-the-tablet-pc-may-be-too-good.aspx/"
 ---

 Today was my first day bringing the Tablet PC to work and I immediately put it to good use.
 I think that the paper pad metaphor that One Note uses may be implemented too well.